ali-khurshid/My-Individual-Project/README.md

 ## Media

-- The photos used on the home page was downloaded from Google Images, which is an opens source site.
+- The photo used on the home page was downloaded from Google Images, which is an opens source site.

 ## Acknowledgements